“The best french onion soup I’ve ever eaten.” – My dad

 The amount of cheese here is a little deceptive.
 These are huge soup terrines so I didn’t fill them the very brim.
 The bread is an inch lower than the top so even though it does’t look like there’s a ton of cheese in the photos, it’s an optical illusion.
 There’s a good inch of cheese melted down!

 You’ll want to start this about an hour and a half before you want to eat.
 Don’t rush the onions.
 Cook them low and slow until they’re a gorgeous golden color.
+It’s worth it for the best French onion soup recipe ever!

 This is almost as comforting to make as it is to eat.
 The onions perfume your house making it smell all sorts of warm and cozy.
 I hope you take a bite and want to make this again and again!
 Bon appetit.